Points2Sound: From mono to binaural audio using 3D point cloud scenes: Approach

 \subsubsection{Vision Network}

 The vision network consists of a Resnet18~\cite{he2016deep} architecture with 3D sparse convolutions~\cite{choy20194d} that extracts a visual feature from the 3D point cloud scene.
 Resnet18 with 3D sparse convolutions has been successfully used in several tasks such as 3D semantic segmentation~\cite{choy20194d} or 3D single-shot object detection~\cite{gwak2020generative}.
 Thus, we consider sparse Resnet18 suitable for our scenario, where extracting information about the position of the sources while recognizing the type of source is critical for reliable binaural synthesis.
 Sparse Resnet18 learns at different scales by halving the feature space after two residual blocks and doubling the receptive field by using a stride of 2.
+A key characteristic of residual blocks are their residual connections which allow to propagate the input data through later parts of the block by skipping some layers.
 Through the network, ReLU is used as activation function and batch normalization is applied after sparse convolutions.
 At the top of Resnet18 4$^{th}$ block, we add a 3x3x3 sparse convolution with $K=16$ output channels and apply a max-pooling operation to adequate the dimensions of the extracted visual feature $\mathbf{h}$.